 As mentioned earlier, it was created based on the Goju-Ryu style of Karate.
 The Goju-Rye is very significant to the narration because the character of Miyagi Chojun is drawn such that he is the descendant of the founder of Goju-Ryu.
 In the course of the narration, we hear the story of how this style was created.

 Karate enthusiasts and avid watchers were following the story line rather closely and they were quick to spot a few discrepancies in the plot.
 A significant portion of scenes in the sequels to The Karate Kid and series that were made on the same topic like (the Cobra Kai) featured Katas, or choreographed pattern movements, which were not created by Miyagi Chojun.
 These were, in fact, from a style founded by Kenwa Mabuni.

 So, it is safe to say that the Cobra Kai style of karate was created from elements of the traditional Goju-Ryu and Shito-Ryu style, but does not identify solely to either of them.

 Since a lot of what we see in martial arts movies are made specifically for the screen, we need to realize that the people portraying these characters most probably are not connected to martial arts outside of movie sets.

 While some actors trained specifically for the film, there were a select few who really connected to the process and took it into their personal lives.
-Irrespective of which category the actors belonged to, the fact is that most of the fight sequences and choreography has been done keeping in mind the dynamic nature of the movie and the limitations of actors.
+Irrespective of which category the actors belonged to, the fact is that most of the fight sequences and choreography have been done keeping in mind the dynamic nature of the movie and the limitations of actors.

-So, when wondering what style of Karate is Cobra Kai, we understand that it was developed for the sake of the movie (with some elements of real karate in it), and that it is not a real dojo where you can learn martial arts.
+So, when wondering what style of Karate is Cobra Kai, we understand that it was developed for the sake of the movie (with some elements of real karate in it) and that it is not a real dojo where you can learn martial arts.